Beluga (sturgeon): Uses

 Beluga caviar is considered a delicacy worldwide.
 The flesh of the beluga is not particularly renowned, but it is a hearty white meat similar to that of swordfish.
 Beluga caviar has long been scarce and expensive and the fish's critically endangered status has made its caviar even more expensive throughout the world.

-The beluga's air bladder is said to make the best isinglass.
+The beluga's air bladder was used to make what was considered the best isinglass.
+While currently mostly substituted by cheaper alternatives such as cod isinglass, its use was still investigated as of the 21st century.

 Status

 IUCN classifies the beluga as critically endangered.
 Due to aforementioned poaching of the sturgeon, the Danube is the only river remaining with naturally reproducing sturgeon populations within the European Union.
 The sturgeon remains a protected species listed in Appendix III of the Bern Convention, and its trade is restricted under CITES Appendix II.
 The Mediterranean population is strongly protected under Appendix II of the Bern Convention, prohibiting any intentional killing of these fish.

 The United States Fish and Wildlife Service has banned imports of beluga caviar and other beluga products from the Caspian Sea since 6 October 2005, after listing beluga sturgeon under the U.S. Endangered Species Act.